 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-Financial assets classified in this category include cash and balances with banks, reverse repurchase agreements, loans, advances and financing and other receivables.
+Financial assets classified in this category include cash and balances with banks, loans, advances and financing and other receivables.
 These financial assets are initially recognised at fair value, including direct and incremental transaction costs and subsequently measured at amortised cost using the effective interest method.

-(2) Financial investments available-for-sale ("AFS")
+(2) Financial investments AFS